gapdays/gapdays2025-spring/index.md

 ## Sponsors

-This workshop is supported by the EPSRC ECR International Collaboration Grant [EP/Y000609/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y000609/1).
+This workshop is supported by different research grants of the organizers.

 ## <a name="contact"></a> Contact